jaeyow/fullstack-developer/_pages/master-of-data-science-coursework.md

 ### My comments

-The title of the course is a disappointment.
-Although the title says database systems, it is really a course on SQL.
-What I like about this is that it is designed to be taken as a full online learning experience.
-The course is structured in a way that allows students to learn at their own pace.
+The course I took on database systems was titled as such, but was primarily focused on teaching SQL.
+Despite the discrepancy between the course title and content, I found the course to be a worthwhile online learning experience, as it allowed for flexible self-paced learning.

-Although I have been using SQL in many of my past projects, I have never taken a course on it.
-I am glad that I am taking this course because it has helped me to understand the fundamentals of SQL and how to use it to solve real-world problems.
-I have also learned how to use the Postgres database and how to use the PLpgSQL language to write stored procedures and triggers.
-Whats great was the time spent in learning the basics of ER Diagrams, it seems easy, it is easy, however I never really spent too much time understanding it really well.
-I am glad that I have and now I feel that I have a better understanding of how to design a database.
+While I had previously used SQL in various projects, this course provided me with a solid foundation in the fundamentals of SQL and its practical applications for solving real-world problems.
+In addition, the course also covered the use of the Postgres database and the PLpgSQL language for writing stored procedures and triggers.
+I particularly appreciated the time spent on learning ER Diagrams, which was an area I had not fully grasped before, but now feel more confident in designing databases.

-Also I felt that the course was a bit dated.
-I have worked with databases for many years and there are many things we do on a regular basis, like analysing slow queries, maintaining databases like approaches to backups, schema and data migration, interfacing with web and mobile applications, and issues that you would encounter in a day to day life of working with databases.
-Well, the course is only 6 weeks after all, a focused 6 weeks at that.
-Not sure how to fit all that in that time.
+One area where the course fell short was its outdated approach.
+As someone who has worked with databases for many years, I expected to see topics such as analyzing slow queries, database maintenance, backups, schema, and data migration, interfacing with web and mobile applications, and dealing with day-to-day issues that are commonly encountered while working with databases.
+However, given the course's duration of only 6 weeks, I understand that it would have been challenging to cover all these areas in-depth.

-All in all I would rate the course a 6/10.
-I did enjoy getting very familiar with SQl and I'm happy with that.
-I would have liked to see more on database design and maintenance.
-I would have also liked to see more on the use of SQL in the context of data science.
+Overall, I would rate the course a **6 out of 10**.
+While I appreciated the comprehensive coverage of SQL, I would have preferred to see more focus on database design and maintenance.
+Additionally, incorporating more material on the use of SQL in data science would have made the course more relevant for current trends.